How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 • It’s much quieter than the Inca Trail and less crowded.

-• The hike is much easier and less challenging, although altitude can be still an issue if you suffer from altitude sickness as you will pass through 3 high altitude passes over 4200 meters.
+• The hike is much easier and less challenging, although altitude can still be an issue if you suffer from altitude sickness, as you will pass through 3 high altitude passes over 4200 meters.

-To have more detailed information on this trek I am leaving you with this link to Gemma’s blog Two Scots Abroad.
+To have more detailed information on this trek, I am leaving you with this link to Gemma’s blog, Two Scots Abroad.
 She is a blogger that I am following and wrote a very detailed article on her experience on the track

 5. Choquequirao trek